onflow/flow/docs/access-api-spec.md

 }
 ```

+---

+### Scripts

-### ExecuteScript
+#### ExecuteScript

 `ExecuteScript` executes a read-only Cadance script against the latest sealed execution state.

+This function can be used to read execution state from the Flow blockchain.
+The script is executed on an execution node and the return value is encoded using the [Cadence JSON value specification]().

 ```
 rpc ExecuteScript(ExecuteScriptRequest) returns (ExecuteScriptResponse)
 ```

-`ExecuteScript` can be used to read execution state from the Flow blockchain.
-The script is executed on an execution node and the return value is encoded as XDR bytes.

-##### ExecuteScriptRequest
+**ExecuteScriptRequest**

 ```
 message ExecuteScriptRequest {